JorisVermeeschLab/NSBEpi/README.md

    ./extract_episignatures.sh
    ```

-   This script will extract episignature-specific loci from your BED-methyl files and save the results in the specified `output_folder`.
+   This script will extract episignature-specific loci from your bedmethyl files and save the results in the specified `output_folder`.

 ### Step 3: Continue with Further Analysis